malickateeq/Vue-Js-Notes/README.md

 // After processing update
-// Templete does not unmount in this cycle updated()
+// Templete does not unmount in this cycle
+// Rerendering template's updated part and showing it on browser updated()

 // After mounted() an app can also me unmounted
 // Unmounted = All vue content wiped out
+// Trigger following by
+app.unmount()

 // Things to save - check for any pending tasks beforeUnmount()